“II. AGAINST NONLOCALITY

 Thus, the Qbism ‘against nonlocality’ argument regarding QM also must also deny the nonlocality of an explicitly nonlocal theory as long as that theory doesn’t allow agents themselves to travel faster than light.
 This is a reductio ad absurdum; i.e., it demonstrates that the Qbism argument for locality leads to the self-contradictory conclusion that a nonlocal theory is local.

-Another way to see the problem with the Qbism argument is to consider a medical test for the existence of some disease.
+Another way to see the problem with the Qbism argument is in terms of the idea of a “false negative” outcome of a medical test for the existence of some disease.
 Suppose Mr. X has a symptom, such as shortness of breath, and he goes in for tests to determine the cause.
 Unfortunately, Mr. X has lung cancer, but the test fails to disclose it.
 (All medical tests have some fallibility in this way, but good tests have a very small chance of this sort of error.)
 This is called a ‘false negative’: Mr. X really does have a disease, but the test for the disease yields the wrong answer: it says he lacks the disease when in fact he has it.
 (A false positive would say that someone has the disease when in fact he does not).

 The Qbism test for nonlocality is whether an agent will experience spacelike separated correlations.
 But since a timelike-restricted agent can never encounter spacelike separated events, this ‘test’ trivially yields a negative result for nonlocality.
 It is thus guaranteed to find ‘no nonlocality’ in all theories in which observers are restricted to timelike paths, whether the theory itself is local or not.
 So it will yield a false negative for a theory that is explicitly nonlocal, as long as that theory does not allow agents themselves to move faster than light.
 This is like a test for a disease that is guaranteed to yield the result ‘no disease’ whether or not the disease is present (provided there is some condition, analogous to a timelike-restricted observer, that masks the disease).